Skip to content

 Employee on a Monthly Salary Example:

-If the employee's day size has changed and you want to record hours (where before you used the '1' setting to indicate a day), you can update the employee profile as shown above to calculate based on an hourly rate (day size).
+If the employee's day size has changed and you want to record hours (where before you used the '1' setting to indicate a day), you can update the employee profile as shown above.

-What if the work pattern changes during the month?
+What if the work pattern changes during the pay cycle?

 The standard pay would be correct.
-Any leave loaded in the monthly timesheet will be paid at the settings at the time the timesheet was saved.
-Once you've updated the settings, any leave subsequently added will be paid out at the new settings.
-Double-check the costing screen to ensure that the amount deducted from their leave balance is correct.
+Any leave loaded in the monthly timesheet will be paid at the new settings.
+Double-check the costing screen to ensure that the amount paid and deducted from their leave balance is correct.

 Info - Blue Block (1)

-When updating a work pattern within a monthly salary, remember the following order:
+When updating a work pattern within a pay cycle, remember the following order:

 Load pay (and leave) on the old setting | Save timesheet | Update Employee Profile to new work pattern | Open timesheet and add the remainder of the month on the new work pattern | Save timesheet.